Best Mirrorless Cameras iMore 2021

 Beloved by street photographers, the capable X100 series of fixed lens cameras are pocketable and powerful.
 In its fifth generation, the Fujifilm X100V delivers a fresh design, sharp F2 lens, and a new 26.1MP sensor.
 You'll get all the buttons and dials Fujifilm is famous for in this camera, and all in a small package.
 This is the best mirrorless camera of the year for street photographers, vacation shooters, and those who need an easy to grab everyday model.

 If you want our recommendation

-If you're just getting your feet wet, start with the highly-regarded Olympus OM-D E-M10 Mark II.
-A micro four-thirds camera, this one is a great all-around shooter that's small enough to take anywhere.
+If you're just getting your feet wet, start with the highly-regarded Olympus OM-D E-M10 Mark V. A micro four-thirds camera, this one is a great all-around shooter that's small enough to take anywhere.

 We may earn a commission for purchases using our links.
 Learn more.